 - Heavy Rain: Norman Jayden tends to get nosebleeds quite frequently as the game progresses, and when he does, it's always indicative that he is going into withdrawal.

-- One of the symptoms of Teif Bleu in Ever17, along with bleeding from every orifice.
+- One of the symptoms of Teif Bleu in Ever17, along with Blood from Every Orifice.

 - Played for laughs in Family Guy during the "Bird Is the Word" episode.
 Peter has been playing the record non-stop since he got it, and the rest of his family is becoming increasingly annoyed/unhinged as a result.
 At one point, Brian and Stewie are sitting on the sofa, looking exhausted, when Stewie mentions that he doesn't feel well and his nose starts to bleed.

 - Another episode has Peter trying to regain a cold he had which made his voice so deep and sexy that Lois kept begging him for sex.
 One of the things he tried was licking Lindsey Lohan's dessert fork.
 He promptly starts bleeding from the nose and ears, demands cocaine, and in the next scene, he's gotten deadly ill (though unfortunately, not from the illness he wanted).

 Peter: Stewie, if you're fine with it, bleed from the nose!Stewie: *bleeds from the eye*Peter: Thats pretty close, right?

 - A third episode deals with Peter and Lois trying to make Stewie a famous actor, and as part of this, Peter gives him a mix of Three Hour Energy, and a tiny amount of cocaine to keep his energy levels up.
 When Brian calls them on how horrible this is, we get this exchange:

 - Attila the Hun died of a nosebleed.
 Whether he literally died from the nosebleed (i.e., choking on his own blood in a drunken stupor) or if it were just a symptom of something more serious internally is up to debate.